-If I think more on the limits we put on ourselves, it looks like we are what we are, because of the limits we have set for us, the line of the boundary that we have drawn around us.
+If I think more about the limits we put on ourselves, it looks like we are what we are, because of the limits we have set for us, the line of the boundary that we have drawn around us.
 Of course, there are certain physical limits and restrictions.
-But, once we free ourselves from the internal control to explore the boundaries and expand it, no one can stop us.
+But, once we free ourselves from the internal control to explore the boundaries and expand them, no one can stop us.

 What kind of boundaries have you drawn?